 12 (xii) In our opinion and according to the information and explanations given to usthe Company is not a nidhi company.
 Accordingly paragraph 3(xii) of the Order is notapplicable.

 13 According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.

-16 The Company is not required to be registered under section 45-1A of the Reserve Bankof India Act 1934.
+16 In our opinion and according to the information and explanations given to us theCompany is not required to be registered under section 45-IA of the Reserve Bank of IndiaAct 1934.

-Annexure B to the Auditors' Report
+Annexure - B to the Auditors' Report